-The MX919B is a low voltage CMOS device containing all of the baseband signal processing and Medium Access Control (MAC) protocol functions required for a high performance 4-level FSK Wireless Packet Data Modem.
-It interfaces with the modem host μ C and the radio modulation/demodulation circuits to deliver reliable two-way transfer of the application data over a wireless link.
+The MX929B is a low voltage CMOS device containing all of the baseband signal processing and Medium Access Control (MAC) protocol functions required for a high performance 4-level FSK Wireless Packet Data Modem.
+It interfaces with the modem host $\mu$ C and the radio modulation/demodulation circuits to deliver reliable two-way transfer of the application data over a wireless link.

-The MX919B assembles application data received from the host μ C, adds forward error correction (FEC) and error detection (CRC) information, and interleaves the result for burst-error protection.
+The MX929B assembles application data received from the host $\mu$ C, adds forward error correction (FEC) and error detection (CRC) information, and interleaves the result for burst-error protection.
 After automatically adding symbol and frame sync codewords, the data packet is converted into filtered 4-level analog signals for modulating the radio transmitter.

-In receive mode, the MX919B performs the reverse function using the analog signals from the receiver discriminator.
-After error correction and removal of the packet overhead, the recovered application data is supplied to the host μ C. CRC detected residual uncorrected data errors will be flagged.
-A readout of the SNR value during receipt of a packet is also provided.
+In receive mode, the MX929B performs the reverse function using the analog signals from the receiver discriminator.
+After error correction and removal of the packet overhead, the recovered application data is supplied to the host $\mu$ C. CRC detected residual uncorrected data errors will be flagged.
+Readout of the SNR value during receipt of a packet is also provided.

-The MX919B uses data block sizes and FEC/CRC suitable for applications where high-speed transfer of data over narrow-band wireless links is required.
+The MX929B uses data block sizes and FEC/CRC Algorithms that are compatible with RD-LAPTM and RCR STD-47 over-air-standards.
 The device is programmable to operate at standard bit rates from a wide range of Xtal/clock frequencies.

-The MX919B may be used with a 3.0V to 5.5V power supply and is available in the following package styles: 24-pin SSOP (MX919BDS), 24-pin SOIC (MX919BDW), 24-pin PLCC (MX919BLH), and 24-pin PDIP (MX919BP).
+The MX929B may be used with a 3.0V to 5.5V power supply and is available in the following package styles: 24-pin SSOP (MX929BDS), 24-pin SOIC (MX929BDW), and 24-pin PDIP (MX929BP).